 Like the reason for tourism in all other parts of the world, tourists are coming to Kibera to see the local customs and habits and to meet the local people.
-Also local businesses and schools can be very interesting to them, because they are so different from the businesses and schools at their home-countries.
+Also, local businesses and schools can be very interesting to them because they are so different from the businesses and schools in their home countries.

 For the people living in Kibera, tourism offers an opportunity to make a living (also like in all other parts of the world).
 Furthermore, for some people in Kibera tourism also offers an opportunity to promote Kibera.
 They feel that the image of Kibera in the media is too negative and tourism gives them the opportunity to show tourists the other, more positive sides of Kibera.

 Like Fredrik Otieno, who is the co-founder and guide of Kiberatours.
 He also works as a volunteer in the Kibera Youth Club, and likes working in the tourism-business because this way he is able to show his Kibera as a 'city of hope'.
 He likes the fact that Kibera has a strong and united voice and he likes to tell tourists about his positive experiences in Kibera.

 Also, the mission of the tour operator is to promote Kibera as a city of hope by organizing tours and showing the mostly unseen part of Kenya to tourists staying in the country.
 The tours show Kibera as it is.
 The tourists thus visit different places and see the positive sides of Kibera as well as the ways people try to improve their lives and work hoping for a better future.

 Many of the tour operators also provide new hope by (co-)funding the projects and organizations that they visit during their tours.